(Photo credit: Robin Mills)

-Dave Seter is a poet, nature writer and essayist, and author of the poetry collections Don’t Sing to Me of Electric Fences (Cherry Grove Collections, 2021) and Night Duty (Main Street Rag, 2010).
-Educated as a civil engineer, he writes about social and environmental issues, including the intersection of the built world and natural world.
-He is also studying Lithuanian and has translated a few poems by contemporary Lithuanian poets into English and published them in literary journals.
+Dave Seter has been named Sonoma County Poet Laureate 2024-26.
+He is a civil engineer, essayist, and poet.
+He is the author of the full-length poetry collection Don’t Sing to Me of Electric Fences (Cherry Grove Collections, 2021) and the chapbooks Night Duty (Main Street Rag, 2010) and Somewhere West of the Mississippi (forthcoming from Mammoth Publications, 2025).
+Informed by his career in the field of environmental protection, he writes about social and environmental issues, including the intersection of the built world and natural world.
+He is also studying Lithuanian and has translated a number of poems by contemporary Lithuanian poets into English and published them in literary journals.
 His poems have won the KNOCK Ecolit Prize and received third place in the William Matthews competition.
 He is the recipient of two Pushcart nominations.
 His poetry book reviews have appeared in Cider Press Review, Poetry Flash, and Tupelo Quarterly.
 He has been an Affiliate Artist at the Headlands Center for the Arts, and has served on the Board of Directors of Marin Poetry Center.
 He earned his undergraduate degree in civil engineering from Princeton University and his graduate degree in humanities from Dominican University of California.
-He has been named Sonoma County Poet Laureate 2024-2026.

 Don't Sing to Me of Electric Fences is a full length poetry collection published by Cherry Grove Collections in 2021.